-Prior to commencing the formal 21 hours of NEA time, learners should be allocated 2 hours to develop a resource pack.
+Prior to commencing the formal 16 hours and 30 minutes of NEA time, learners should be allocated 2 hours to develop a resource pack.
 During this time learners may have access to the project brief but may not access the NEA tasks.
 This 2-hour time period is entirely open book where learners can access their teaching and learning materials, textbooks, internet and other published materials.
-The resource pack can be used as their source of information when completing the NEA.
+From this, they should develop a resource pack which can be used as their source of information when completing the NEA.

-This is the only support material that is permitted during the completion of NEA tasks (unless otherwise stated within each task instructions) and must be submitted to the supervisor at the end of each session and kept secure.
-The resource pack should not be submitted as assessment evidence as this will be considered malpractice.
+This is the only support material that is permitted during the completion of NEA tasks (unless otherwise stated within each task instructions) and must be submitted to the supervisor / tutor at the end of each session and kept secure.
+The material developed in the resource pack should not be submitted as assessment evidence as this will be considered malpractice.
 Additionally, this must be retained and made available to NCFE upon request.